orlagh-sweeney/the-big-review/README.md

 Login Page: <br> <image src="assets/readme/lighthouse-login.png" width="600px"></image><br>
 Logout Page: <br> <image src="assets/readme/lighthouse-logout.png" width="600px"></image>

+### Device Testing
+The website was manually tested on the following devices with no issues:
+- Samsung Galaxy S10+
+- MacBook Pro 13"
+- Samsung 27" Desktop Monitor (s27a600uuu)

+### Browser Testing
+The website was tested on the following browsers with no issues:
+- Google Chrome
+- Safari
+- Mozilla Firefox
+- Microsoft Edge

 ### Automated Tests
 Automated tests were written for forms.py, models.py and views.py.
 Coverage was used to generate a report to see how much code was tested. <br> <image src="assets/readme/coverage-report.png" width="600px"></image>